fotso0244/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Script 9-multiply_by_2 multplies a dictionary by 2 Script 10-best_score returns a key with best score Code 11-multiply_list_map multiplies a list by a number
+Script 9-multiply_by_2 multplies a dictionary by 2 Script 10-best_score returns a key with best score Code 11-multiply_list_map multiplies a list by a number Script 12-roman_to_int convert a roman string into integer